Postgraduate courses and specialty areas

 Applicants with overseas qualifications are required to complete an IELTS score of 7.0 overall and 7.0 in each band.

 More information on IELTS ...

-All units of study may have up to five face-to-face study days.
-Capstones may have up to eight face-to-face study days.
+All units of study have four face-to-face study days.

 Student learning is further supported by the University’s eLearning.